concrete-mixer/concrete-mixer/README.md

 3. Run the pi-install.sh script:

-    `sudo ./pi-install.sh`
+    `cd concrete-mixer && sudo ./pi-install.sh`

+4. Cross your fingers.

-4. That should do the trick.
-To run Concrete Mixer, type:
+4. All going well, the pi-install.sh file will start Concrete Mixer.
+To run it manually, type:

     `./init.sh`

+### Not using a Pi?

 For non Raspberry Pi installations, inspect pi-install.sh and make the equivalent changes for your system until you can run `./init.sh`.
-You should find similar libaries for other Linux variants and Unices including MacOs.
+This should be fairly straightforward for those with Debian-derived Linuxes.
+For other linuxes and unices (including MacOS) there will be equivalent packages available for the prerequisites.

-### Making a Raspberry Pi into a Concrète Mixer
+### Making a Raspberry Pi an automatic Concrète Mixer

 The intention of Concrète Mixer is to turn a Pi into a single-purpose sound machine that runs the app indefinitely from boot without any supervision.
-You don't have to do this, but if you'd like to, here's what you do:
+You don't have to run Concrete Mixer like this, but if you'd like to, here's what you do:

 #### 1. Prep system to autologin pi user on tty1

+Some versions of Raspbian use initd and some use systemd, so here's procedures for either:

 ##### Raspbian with systemd